 3. Success step settings

-The 'Modern sign-up form' template is quite perfect as-is for this particular use-case, since the form already has fields that allow you to collect the customer's first name, last name, email, phone, and password.
-It also allows customers to sign up for marketing in Shopify so they can easily opt-in for SMS promotions, newsletter emails, or whatever else you plan on doing.
+The 'Modern' form template is quite perfect as-is for this particular use case, since the form already has fields that allow you to collect the customer's first name, last name, email, phone, and password.
+It also allows customers to sign up for email marketing in Shopify so they can easily opt-in for promotions, newsletters, or whatever else you plan on doing.

 Notice that we've used a data column variable for

 :first_name:, which adds a nice personal touch to the paragraph field 😎.
-You can learn more about data column variable using this help article.
+You can learn more about data column variables using this help article.

-After the file has been saved, you can now test out the form on the storefront!
-Since you are logged in as an admin in Shopify you might not see the store's password protection page, so it's a good idea to use a Private/Incognito window in your browser when viewing the storefront.
+Make sure you save your work in the theme editor, and you can now test out the form on the storefront!
+Since you are logged in as an admin in Shopify, you might not see the store's password protection page, so it's a good idea to use a Private/Incognito window in your browser when viewing the storefront.